Snowgem/electrum/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-Zcash.
+This directory contains the python dependencies used by Electrum-Snowgem.

 Android
 -------